walles/cleverdrawer/README.md

 5. `git push --tags`

 # TODO Misc
-* In landscape mode, put the search bar next to or inside the top toolbar
 * Speed up reading names from cache; it takes 256ms of the 600ms startup time
 * Move names caching into `IntentLaunchable`
 * Put a clear-the-search-box button inside the search box.